World faces tension with China under Xi Jinping's third term

 FOREIGN RELATIONS: Beijing increasingly uses its economic muscle as the biggest trading partner for all of its neighbors as leverage in politics and security.
 China blocked imports of Australian wine, meat and other goods after its government called for an investigation into the origins of COVID-19.
 Beijing tried unsuccessfully to persuade 10 Pacific island governments to sign a security pact this year, but is making inroads with some.
 Police officers from the Solomon Islands are being trained in China.
 Beijing wants a “China-centered security system,” said Callahan.
 “Beijing wants to be a world leader, and part of that, according to Beijing, is to be a leader in the hard politics of global security.”
 Chinese diplomats, in a trend dubbed “wolf warrior diplomacy,” are more confrontational and sometimes violent.
 This month, Chinese diplomats in Manchester, England, beat a protester after dragging him onto the grounds of their consulate.
 Diplomats have “carried forward the fighting spirit,” said a deputy foreign minister, Ma Zhaoxu.
 He said the diplomatic corps will "improve its fighting skills and always stand at the forefront of safeguarding national interests and national dignity.”

-COVID: Xi gave no indication China’s severe “Zero COVID” strategy might ease despite public frustration with its costs.
-While other countries are easing travel curbs, China is sticking to a strategy that has kept infection rates low but shut down major cities.
+COVID-19: Xi gave no indication China’s "zero-COVID” strategy might ease despite public frustration with its costs.
+While other countries have eased travel curbs, China is sticking to a strategy that has kept infection rates low but shut down major cities.
 The party newspaper People’s Daily tried to dispel expectations of a relaxation once the congress ended.
 The strategy “must be sustained,” it argued.
-Public health experts say more of the elderly need to be vaccinated before the ruling party can relax “Zero COVID.”
+Public health experts say more of the elderly need to be vaccinated before the ruling party can relax the COVID-19 restrictions.
 That might take months.
 Forecasters say that means it might be the end of 2023 before controls might ease.

 CLIMATE: Xi promised a “proactive and steady” approach to reducing climate-changing carbon emissions, but at the same time the ruling party is increasing coal production to avert a repeat of last year’s power shortages and blackouts.
 A Cabinet official said annual coal output will rise to 4.6 billion tons in 2025.
 That would be 12% more than 2021.
 Xi said in a 2020 speech to the United Nations that China's emissions should peak in 2030 but didn't say at what level.
 China already emits more carbon than the United States and other developed economies combined, according to Rhodium Group.
 China is building more coal-fired power plants, which activists warn might cause higher emissions.
 Meanwhile, Beijing suspended a climate dialogue with Washington in August in retaliation for House Speaker Nancy Pelosi’s visit to rival Taiwan.